Step One: Pick-A-Panel

 All PolyGlide Synthteic Ice panels are fabricated with our patented "Grip Lock" interlocking Dovetail profile to insure a flat skating surface and secure connection.
 Panels can be easily assembled on any hard, flat surface using a heavy rubber mallet or tamper with protective wood blocking.

 For outdoor rinks simply rinse with a hose or power-wash with a fine spray.
-In cold climate and extreme heat areas provisions must be made to allow for expansion and contraction to avoid stress cracks and surface damage over time.
+In cold climate areas, provisions must be made to allow for expansion and contraction to avoid stress cracks over time.

 Synthetic ice is a "floating floor", much like indoor laminate flooring and is not to be mechanically fastened in any way.
 Be sure not to impede the surface around the perimter and to leave a gap if boards or fencing is to be installed.